How to Mindfully Make Important Life Decisions

 Important life decisions can be challenging to make.
 They are often complicated, involving many factors, some of them with competing interests.
 The stakes may also be high, and you are right to be concerned about making the best decision possible.

-Now we turn to harnessing the powers of your mind, which involves your thinking brain-- the source of slower, thoughtful responses.
+Next, harness the power of your mind, which involves your thinking brain; the source of slower, thoughtful responses.
 Indeed, important decisions often benefit from your careful consideration and analysis of each option.

 Here are ten tips on how to be mindful as you make important decisions and determine what’s best for you.

 Mindfulness means taking your time.
 Sometimes, this isn’t possible, such as with medical emergencies or sudden, time-limited offers.
 In these cases, mindfully gauge your gut reaction.
 Otherwise, take the time you need to reflect on your priorities, your goals, and your values.
 Let the options percolate in your mind as you take stock of your strengths and talents, as well as your true interests and desires.
 Your slow, deliberate reflection can grant you clarity.

 2. Accept that making important decisions can be hard.

 Big decisions often have big, long-lasting consequences.
 Even when the outcome is happy, you may have doubts.
 And some decisions can be heart-wrenching to make, even when you’re certain your choice is for the best.
 Instead of wishing a big decision were easier, honor the fact that it’s not, nor should it be.
 Embrace the thoughts and feelings you have as a testament to the significance of this crossroads.